 - Copy the token to be entered in USM Anywhere.

-To support the orchestration actions in USM Anywhere, you must configure a connection with the Palo Alto Networks Pan-OS firewall.
-This connection enables the AlienApp to send a request to the Palo Alto Networks Pan-OS API.
+To support the orchestration actions in USM Anywhere, you must configure a connection with the PAN-OS firewall.
+This connection enables the AlienApp to send a request to the Palo Alto Networks PAN-OS API.

-Important: USM Anywhere can only communicate with one Palo Alto Networks Pan-OS instance per sensor.
-If you have multiple Palo Alto Networks Pan-OS instances in your network, we recommend that you contact AlienVault Technical Support for setup help.
+Important: USM Anywhere can only communicate with one PAN-OS instance per sensor.
+If you have multiple PAN-OS instances in your network, AT&T Cybersecurity recommends that you contact AT&T Cybersecurity Technical Support for setup help.

 To configure the connection between the firewall and the AlienApp